tenlevels/PakUI/README.md

    Format a fresh SD card using the FAT32 file system to ensure compatibility.

 2. **Extract & Install:**
-   Unzip the entire contents of the release.
-This package includes both MinUI and TrimUI_EX, along with everything you need for a complete installation.
-Copy all files directly onto your formatted SD card.
+   Unzip the entire release package—**do not unzip individual folders inside**.
+Make sure that all folders and hidden files are preserved.
+The release includes both MinUI and TrimUI_EX along with everything you need for a complete installation.
+Copy all the files and folders directly onto your formatted SD card.

 3. **Add Your Own Files:**
-   Once the install is complete, simply add your games and BIOS files to the appropriate folders.
+   Once the installation is complete, simply add your games and BIOS files to the appropriate folders.

 4. **Boot Up:**
    Insert the SD card into your TrimUI Brick or TrimUI Smart Pro, then power on your device and let the magic happen!